 Ben has been involved in trial work for his entire legal career.
-As a litigator, Ben has helped secure favorable rulings for clients in several substantive areas, including personal injury, business contract disputes, product liability cases and family law.
-A highlight of Ben’s litigation career came when he assisted in securing a verdict in excess of a million dollars in a first-party bad faith insurance case.
+As a litigator, Ben has helped secure favorable rulings for clients in several substantive areas, including, but not limited to, personal injury, business contract disputes, product liability cases and family law.
 He has successfully represented clients in all stages of workers’ compensation litigation, including arbitration hearings, alternate medical care requests, and hearings for judicial review.
 Ben also counsels employers regarding liability with respect to human resource policies, OSHA, unlawful discrimination and harassment, and other workplace issues that may arise.
 Ben has spoken at CLEs and provided training materials regarding various workers’ compensation issues in Iowa.

 Ben is a member of the Polk County and Iowa State Bar Associations.
 Ben was admitted to the Iowa Bar in 2008.
 He is also licensed to practice in the United States District Court for the Northern and Southern Districts of Iowa, as well as the United States Tax Court.